Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 Our microbiome consists of hundreds of different strains of bacteria, and what we eat plays a huge role in which strains proliferate.
 Some thrive on fiber.
 Others prefer specific fats.

-There are general similarities in the human microbiome, but diet contributes much of the differences.
+There are general similarities in the human microbiome, but diet contributes many of the differences.
 For example, bacteria that digest seaweed have been identified in people from Japan, while African children raised on sorghum have been found to have a unique microbiome that helps digest the cellulose from this grain.

 As bacterial strains vie for dominance in our gut, the best-fed strains always come out on top.
 According to Zinkov, we dictate the dominant bacterial strains by voting with our forks.
 However, the candidates we choose may have an agenda directly at odds with our well-being.
 They strengthen our craving for more sweets, despite the detrimental impact this has on our own health.

 “We have billions of cells in our body, but we have even more gut bacteria, and we are hosting a party for them,” Zinkov said.
 “They are predominantly concerned about themselves, not necessarily us.”